-Parents will stand trial in 2021 Michigan school shooting that killed 4 students
+Michigan school shooter’s parents cleared to stand trial on involuntary manslaughter charges

-DETROIT (AP) — The Michigan Supreme Court turned down an appeal Tuesday, clearing the way for the parents of the Oxford High School shooter to face trial on involuntary manslaughter charges.
+DETROIT (AP) — The Michigan Supreme Court turned down an appeal Tuesday, clearing the way for the parents of a teenager who killed four fellow students in a shooting at Oxford High School to face trial on involuntary manslaughter charges.

 James and Jennifer Crumbley are accused of making a gun available to Ethan Crumbley and ignoring his mental health needs.